fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 68: سُورَةُ القَلَمِ (Al-Qalam) - 35**
+**Surah 7: سُورَةُ الأَعۡرَافِ (Al-A'raaf) - 40**

-or should We, perchance, treat those who surrender themselves unto Us as [We would treat] those who remain lost in sin?
+VERILY, unto those who give the lie to Our messages and scorn them in their pride, the gates of heaven shall not be opened; and they shall not enter paradise any more than a twisted rope can pass through a needle's eye: for thus do We requite such as are lost in sin.
  <!--END_SECTION:quran-->